leondutoit/pg-need-to-know/notes.md

 - metadata for groups
 - data owners view their group membership, with metadata
 - reimplement user_data_deletion_requests as a view, with the table being in ntk schema (similar to group removal logs)
+- data owners: remove themselves from groups and update an accounting table ntk.group_removal_logs